 - The digital signature, which uses cryptography.
 The signing party uses a key pair (private and public key).
 The sender affixes the signature using their private key, and the recipient checks the signature with the public key.

 Judges from England and Scotland have taken a pragmatic approach to the manuscript signature.
-In essence,
+In essence, a signature can take any form, providing it acts to prove the person intended to sign the document.

 To sum up, there are two separate issues relating to electronic signatures that are regularly confused by technicians and lawyers:

-- the signature;
+- the signature

 - the security.